jurf/jurf.github.io/_posts/2022-03-29-battle-with-chronic-arm-pain.md

 ![](/assets/img/battle/angles.jpg)

-_MX Master 3, MX Ergo, Trust Verto_
+_MX Master 3, MX Ergo, Trust Verto.
+While the first two are quite high, they do not reduce the stress on the carpal tunnel enough for me_

 ![](/assets/img/battle/angles-ergo-stand.jpg)

-_Same as above, but with a 3D-printed stand for the Ergo_
+_Same as above, but with a 3D-printed stand for the Ergo, which helps the situation a bit_

 # Keyboards